nhouru21/mycode/README.md

 # Hi, I am Nicholas

 I am a lifelong student studying all things computer science and data analysis.
-My current studies include Python, Java, Javascript, React and Machine Learning.
+My current studies include Python, Linux, Java, Javascript, React and Machine Learning.

+## Description

+This specific repository is related to what I am currently learning with Python and Linux!